acant/exordium/README.md

     * meta data suggestions (e.g.,
       [HashRobot](https://blog.monkeylearn.com/hashrobot-a-social-media-assistant-built-with-monkeylearn/)
   - https://github.com/yabwe/medium-editor
-* microformat standard for git repository
-  - consider flag to indicate intended usage (e.g., for use, clone only, deprecated)
-  - want to integrate web comments on all parts of the repo
-    * e.g., commits, lines, PRs
-  - would like to integrate display of related wiki and issues
-  - also include an intent flag
-    * prototype
-    * clone
-    * deprecated
-    * for_use
-    * what else?
 * create helpers for setting site license (CC, PD, all reserved)
 * create a consistent identity structure
   - integrate with namecoin